tmhsplb/heretoservedoc/docs/Infrastructure.md

       PM> add-migration -ConfigurationTypeName OPIDDaily.DataContexts.OPIDDailyMigrations.Configuration "InitialDB"

 to create the migration containing all pre-defined tables.
-After running the commannd, inspect the InitialDB migration in folder OPIDDailyMigrations to see that all pre-defined tables are present.
+After running the command, inspect the InitialDB migration in folder OPIDDailyMigrations to see that all pre-defined tables are present.
 If the migration does not look correct, simply delete it before running the update-database.
 After verifying correctness, run the command